 Prerequisite: None

 Vector Calculus and its engineering applications.
-First order differential equations.
-Homogeneous linear second-order differential equations with constant and variable coefficients, non-homogeneous linear second-order differential equations with constant coefficients, higher-order linear differential equations with constant coefficients.
+First-order differential equations.
+Homogeneous linear second order differential equations with constant and variable coefficients, non-homogeneous linear second order differential equations with constant coefficients, higher order linear differential equations with constant coefficients.
 Power series solution of differential equations.
 Laplace Transform, Inverse Laplace Transform.
 Application of Laplace Transform to solve ordinary differential equations.
-Introduction to partial differential equations (PDEs), first order PDEs, second order PDEs, boundary value problems, engineering applications.
+Introduction to partial differential equations (PDEs), first-order PDEs, second order PDEs, boundary value problems, and engineering applications.

 Prerequisite: MTH122